 How do Timolol eye drops work for migraine?

 As mentioned above, beta blockers can help to stabilize the dilation of blood vessels, reduce anxiety, serotonin and nervous system excitability.
 This makes it an ideal treatment for migraine.
-The benefit of Timolol eye drops for migraine attacks is the quick absorption rate which allows treatment to be effective in about 15-20 minutes.
+The benefit of Timolol for migraine attacks is the quick absorption rate of the drops which allows treatment to be effective in about 15-20 minutes.
 “Topical beta blocker eye drops provide significant blood levels sufficient to provide beta-blockade within minutes of administration; an ideal pharmacokinetic feature of an acute migraine medication.”
 (6)

 Compounded timolol nasal spray – available by authorized prescribers.